 Tubi is quickly becoming a great option for those looking for free movies and TV shows.
-The service was recently sold to Fox, but there’s no reason to assume anything is going to change anytime soon.
-With more than 25 million monthly users, this is one that should definitely be added to your free streaming service list.
+The service is now owned by Fox, and with tens of millions of monthly users, this is one that should definitely be added to your free streaming service list.

 Vudu will need little introduction as it is a popular destination for digital purchases and rentals.
 However, Vudu does also offer plenty of content to stream for free.
-While the free titles are ultimately bundled in with the rest of the paid content, the site and apps do have specific sections designed to make it easier to find the free content and get to streaming.
+While the free titles are ultimately bundled in with the rest of the paid content, the site and apps do have specific sections designed to make it easier to find the free content.

 Xumo is another major and popular service.
-In fact, it has proven so popular over the years that Comcast recently stepped in and purchased the service.
+In fact, it has proven so popular over the years that Comcast stepped in and purchased the service.
 Comcast says it plans to continue operating Xumo as a standalone business and it is one worth checking out.
-Essentially, it is a lot like Pluto TV as Xumo is packed with access to live TV channels.
+Essentially, it is a lot like Pluto TV, as Xumo is also packed with live TV channels.
 Again, they may not be the most well-known channels, but there’s still plenty to watch.

 If you’re not already using YouTube, then why?
-While it is primarily a user-uploaded site, there’s few, if any, resources that are padded out with more free content.
-Not to mention, besides the swarms of user videos that are uploaded each day, YouTube does officially offer plenty of mainstream movies that are free to watch.
+While it is primarily a user-uploaded site, there’s few, if any, resources that are padded out with so much free content.
+Not to mention, besides the swarms of user videos that are uploaded each day, YouTube does officially offer plenty of mainstream movies that are available to watch for free.